 Again, emotional abusers can consist of narcissistic people, sociopathic people, people with antisocial personality disorder, psychologically abusive people, verbally abusive people, and psychological and verbal and narcissistic abuse.
 They mostly mean the same thing.
-It’s just good to remember that there are a lot of terms under the umbrella “emotional abuse.”
-That’s why I use the term emotional abuse, because it covers all those labels.
+It’s just good to remember that there are a lot of terms under the umbrella term, “emotional abuse.”
+That’s why I use the term emotional abuse as it covers all those labels.

 They become less sure of themselves and less trusting in their own decisions.
 That’s really good to know.
 If you know someone really well and they start changing in front of you, and they’re starting to question their own course of action, they become less secure in themselves, less trusting of their own decisions, they can’t trust their instincts, they’re highly doubtful of their own thoughts.
 They’re highly doubtful of what is real even, then you have to look at their relationships.
 You have to see the people they’re surrounding themselves with.

-Number 12 is the emotional abuser will say there is nothing wrong in the relationship and the victim will be so busy trying to make the relationship better or right.
+12. The emotional abuser will say there is nothing wrong in the relationship while the victim will be so busy trying to make the relationship better or right.

 I see this over and over again.
 The emotional abuser, the narcissist will say something like, “It’s not me, it’s her”, or “it’s not me, it’s him.
 I don’t see anything wrong in the relationship.
 They’re the one with the problem.”
 This leads right into the next one in our list.